Directus vs Strapi : Comparing the headless CMS features

 However, there is an important distinction between the two:

-• Strapi provides a global strapi object everywhere which can be used to access any data (eg : strapi.entityService.findOne()).
+• Strapi provides a global strapi object everywhere that can be used to access any data (eg : strapi.documents('api::blog.blog').findOne()).

 • With Directus, we need to call the APIs to access any data.